 In addition, buying a high-quality DSLR allows you to purchase different types of lenses - for example, wide-angle, macro, or fisheye - without having to purchase a new camera for everyone lens.
 It is necessary to choose DSLR and for full control over the process of photography.
 With the camera, you can adjust the shutter speed, aperture, change the ISO speed (photosensitivity), and set all the settings it needs.
 However, you will have to study and test all settings - not all fans have the desire and time.
 Often just automatic mode is enough.

 DSLR cameras have two disadvantages: heavy and expensive.
 In addition, they are also less practical to carry around.

 The next type of camera is the so-called point-and-shoot (compact automatic cameras or simply "soapboxes").
 These are relatively cheap cameras that are easy to use.
 The "point and shoot" cameras work like this: the user directs the camera to the object, zooms or decreases the image, and then presses the button to take the picture.
 Such cameras require minimal effort on the part of the photographer.
 They usually focus and adapt to lighting conditions.

 Perhaps, such cameras are the ideal choice for travelers.
 In addition, they are usually very compact, easily fit in a small backpack or a small handbag.

-The most famous camera manufacturers are Sony, Nikon or Canon.
-If you are looking for an inexpensive device to use it several times a year, you can buy a device of any popular brand.
+The most famous camera manufacturers are Sony, Nikon, or Canon.
+If you are looking for an inexpensive device to use several times a year, you can buy a device of any popular brand.
 If you choose an advanced camera, it is necessary to study in detail all the offers in the segment that will suffice your budget.

 Sony Alpha A7 III